pagkly/Zed/Investopedia3/Understanding Widow Makers.md

 ### The Granddaddy of Widow Makers

-Shorting [Japanese government bonds](https://www.investopedia.com/terms/j/jgb.asp) (JGBs) is perhaps the most well-known widow maker trade of all.
+Shorting [[Japanese government bonds]](https://www.investopedia.com/terms/j/jgb.asp) (JGBs) is perhaps the most well-known widow maker trade of all.
 Traders have shorted JGBs over the past two decades as Japanese government debt spiraled ever higher.
 Usually, this trade would make sense.
-But the Japanese [central bank](https://www.investopedia.com/terms/c/centralbank.asp) has repeatedly pushed [interest rates](https://www.investopedia.com/terms/i/interestrate.asp) to unprecedented lows—even below zero—and this drove JGB prices to record highs, making "widows" of many traders over the years.
+But the Japanese [[central bank]](https://www.investopedia.com/terms/c/centralbank.asp) has repeatedly pushed [[interest rates]](https://www.investopedia.com/terms/i/interestrate.asp) to unprecedented lows—even below zero—and this drove JGB prices to record highs, making "widows" of many traders over the years.

 ## Amaranth Collapse Illustrates Commodity Widow Makers

-Another famous example of a widow maker trade occurred in natural gas [futures](https://www.investopedia.com/terms/f/futures.asp), which professional traders have long considered widow makers because of their price volatility.
-In 2006, the hedge fund Amaranth Advisors made a massive [leveraged](https://www.investopedia.com/terms/l/leverage.asp) trade on natural gas futures, trying to repeat its success on a similar speculative trade made a year earlier.
+Another famous example of a widow maker trade occurred in natural gas [[futures]](https://www.investopedia.com/terms/f/futures.asp), which professional traders have long considered widow makers because of their price volatility.
+In 2006, the hedge fund Amaranth Advisors made a massive [[leveraged]](https://www.investopedia.com/terms/l/leverage.asp) trade on natural gas futures, trying to repeat its success on a similar speculative trade made a year earlier.

 The energy desk at Amaranth sought higher-than-average rewards by taking on a risky trade in a market prone to unpredictable and swift price changes.
 Adding leverage increased that risk further.
 Instead of enjoying a replay of their previous money-making trade, Amaranth lost $6 billion as the bottom fell out of the natural gas market.
 This massive loss forced the hedge fund to liquidate its assets.